ms6730/sbi_code/notes.md

 3. **Parameter Estimation**:
    The process of finding the most likely or best-fitting values of the parameters.
    - Common methods include:
-     - **Maximum Likelihood Estimation (MLE)**: Maximizing the likelihood that the observed data occurred given the parameters.
      - **Bayesian Inference**: Using prior distributions and updating beliefs based on observed data to estimate parameters.

 4. **Uncertainty Quantification**:
    Assessing the confidence or uncertainty in the inferred parameters, often expressed as confidence intervals or posterior distributions (in Bayesian methods).

-5. **Hypothesis Testing**:
-   In some cases, parameter inference involves testing whether certain values of parameters are plausible or statistically significant.
+   - In Bayesian inference, uncertainty is expressed through a **posterior distribution**, which represents the probability of different parameter values given the observed data and prior beliefs.
+   - For example, the posterior distribution might show that the parameter is most likely around 10 but could plausibly range from 8 to 12, with lower probabilities for values outside this range.
+\